ramseyjiang/go_mid_to_senior/patterns/creational/readme.md

 pattern's instance will provide the opening and closing braces {} and leaving the instance with zero values, or as complex as an object that needs to make some API calls, check states, and create objects for its fields.

-The Builder design pattern tries to:

-1. Abstract complex creations so that object creation is separated from the object user.
-2. Create an object step by step by filling its fields and creating the embedded objects.
-3. Reuse the object creation algorithm between many objects.
+The Factory pattern is called Factory method pattern also.
+It is probably the second-best known and used design pattern in the industry.
+The Factory pattern provides an interface for creating objects, but allows subclasses to decide which class to instantiate.
+The interface also eases the process of downgrading or upgrading of the implementation of the underlying type if needed.